The 17 Most Valuable Pokemon Cards Right Now (2025)

 Shining Charizard - Neo Destiny (N4)

-Market price: $1,440
+Market price: $1,421

 Charizard features heavily on this list of most valuable Pokemon cards, and for good reason.
 Besides Pikachu, it is the franchise’s most recognizable Pokemon, and since the beginning has been synonymous with value and rarity in the Pokemon TCG world.

 We dig a bit deeper into why this particular Charizard card is so valuable in our list of most valuable Charizard cards.
 But in summary, it’s the first shining version of Charizard, making it rare and desirable.
-At the same time, it also hails from a very big time in Pokemon card history, from sets that feature the Johto Pokemon – arguably one of the most popular generation of Pokemon of them all.
+At the same time, it also hails from a very big time in Pokemon card history, from sets that feature the Johto Pokemon – arguably one of the most popular generations of them all.

 Umbreon Star - POP Series 5 (POP)

-Market price: $1,250
+Market price: $2,230

 If this card looks really familiar to you, it might be because you happened to pull its reprinted version from Pokemon Celebrations.
 But the one that’s really valuable is from the Prize Pack series 5.
 As these packs weren’t available to the general public at stores etc, very few of these cards are actually around.
 Added to this card’s desirability is the fact that it is an Umbreon, and everyone knows that Umbreon is the most popular of the very popular Eevee evolutions.